Discover the authentic taste of Umbria: Olive oil tasting with a local producer

 For lovers of good food and authentic experiences, a visit to an olive oil producer in Umbria is an absolute must.
-On a tour of an olive mill, you will learn all about the olive growing process, from picking to pressing and bottling.
+On a tour of an olive press, you will learn all about the olive growing process, from picking to pressing and bottling.
 You can also taste different types of olive oil and learn how to recognise the best quality.

 From olive tree to the litre bottle of extra virgin, how does it work?